 The producer MUST build their artifact in a consistent manner such that verifiers can form expectations about the build process.
 In some implemenatations, the producer MAY provide explicit metadata to a verifier about their build process.
 In others, the verifier will form their expectations implicitly (e.g. trust on first use).

-For example, if a producer wishes to distribute their artifact through a package ecosystem that requires explicit metadata about the build process in the form of a config file.
-That metadata includes the artifact’s source repository and build parameters that stay constant between builds.
-The producer MUST complete that config file and keep it up to date.
+If a producer wishes to distribute their artifact through a package ecosystem that requires explicit metadata about the build process in the form of a configuration file, the producer MUST complete the configuration file and keep it up to date.
+This metadata might include information related to the artifact’s source repository and build parameters.

 The producer MUST distribute provenance to artifact consumers.
 The producer MAY delegate this responsibility to the package ecosystem, provided that the package ecosystem is capable of distributing provenance.

-A package’s build system is the infrastructure used to transform the software from source to package.
+A package’s build platform is the infrastructure used to transform the software from source to package.
 This includes the transitive closure of all hardware, software, persons, and organizations that can influence the build.
-A build system is often a hosted, multi-tenant build service, but it could be a system of multiple independent rebuilders, a special-purpose build system used by a single software project, or even a developer’s workstation.
-Ideally, one build system is used by many different software packages so that consumers can minimize the number of trusted systems.
+A build platform is often a hosted, multi-tenant build service, but it could be a system of multiple independent rebuilders, a special-purpose build platform used by a single software project, or even an individual’s workstation.
+Ideally, one build platform is used by many different software packages so that consumers can minimize the number of trusted platforms.
 For more background, see Build Model.

-The build system is responsible for providing two things: provenance generation and isolation between builds.
+The build platform is responsible for providing two things: provenance generation and isolation between builds.
 The Build level describes the degree to which each of these properties is met.

-The build system is responsible for generating provenance describing how the package was produced.
+The build platform is responsible for generating provenance describing how the package was produced.

-The SLSA Build level describes the minimum bound for:
+The SLSA Build level describes the overall provenance integrity according to minimum requirements on its:

 - Completeness: What information is contained in the provenance?